Early Life and Education of Michael J. Fox: A Complete Timeline

 2006: Campaign Ad for Claire McCaskill

-In 2006, Michael J. Fox starred in a campaign advertisement for Claire McCaskill, then-State Auditor of Missouri, supporting her 2006 Senate campaign.
-In the ad, Fox expressed her support for embryonic stem cell research and visibly displayed the effects of his Parkinson's disease.
+In 2006, Michael J. Fox starred in a campaign ad for Claire McCaskill, who was running for Senate against Jim Talent.
+In the ad, Fox expressed support for embryonic stem cell research and visibly showed the effects of his Parkinson's disease.

 2007: Purchase of House in Quogue, New York

-In 2007, Michael J. Fox purchased a house in Quogue, New York, where his family lived part-time.
+In 2007, Michael J. Fox purchased a house in Quogue, New York, where he and his family lived part-time and spent the early months of the COVID-19 pandemic.

 March 31, 2009: Appearance on The Oprah Winfrey Show